What’s happening

 • Natural health products (licensed for sale as supplements, vitamins, and minerals)

-• Sport, fitness, and recreation participation fees, memberships, or passes
+• Sport, fitness, and recreation participation fees, memberships, or passes, including:

 • Sport, fitness, and recreation equipment or trackers